Ty Smarpat - Localization Manager

 Investing in eLearning localization services can be highly beneficial for organizations with worldwide learners.
 However, it's important to keep in mind that it may be harder to successfully achieve your learner outcomes with your localized content, simply because different languages view words and phrases differently.
 Here are some details to keep in mind when creating your course content so your learner outcomes can be reached, every time.

 One of the best ways to ensure your international learners can meet their learner outcomes is to plan ahead and consider their cultural differences from the very beginning.
 We know how much thought goes into creating your course for your English speakers, and if you put that same amount of planning for your global audience, localization will be much easier.
-That’s because understanding that your content will eventually be changed and adapted can save tons of time for your linguist and language services provider.
+You can rely on in-country team members to provide feedback on your source content, or you can lean on your localization services provider.
+There are many ways to adapt your source content (both text and layout) so that it is well internationalized, regardless of the language you're translating into.

 Not only does your content have to be accessible in terms of language, but it's important to consider how your message is delivered and accessed by your learners.
 The infrastructure of some countries doesn’t allow for mobile accessibility, so it’s likely that learners there will be accessing the content only via desktop computers.
 In the same vein, other cultures rely heavily on wifi and smartphone use and tend to access their content via mobile devices.
 Keep these details in mind when creating your content, as device accessibility can impact the look and feel of your completed course materials.